shubhii19/appointment/README.md

 - 🧑‍⚕️ Doctor registration and profile management
 - 👩‍💻 Patient sign-up and appointment booking
 - 📅 Real-time slot availability and booking system
-- 🔔 Email notifications for booking confirmations and reminders
 - 🧾 Appointment history and cancellation options
 - 🧠 Admin dashboard for managing users and appointments
 - 📱 Fully responsive UI built with Tailwind CSS